HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/nunit.md

 ### Assert on equality

-True if two variables have the same value.
+For [asserting equality](https://docs.nunit.org/articles/nunit/writing-tests/constraints/EqualConstraint.html), returns true if two variables have the same value.
-`Is.EqualTo`  in NUnit
+`Assert.That(actual, Is.EqualTo(expected))`

 ### Assert on Reference equality